fostersmix/fostersmix.github.io/README.md

 or use #usemartingale

 #### Profit
 Profit to the return address*.
-Transaction are paid on next day (min.
+Paid on next day (min.
 3 confirmations).

+Ex.: Bet at two side together and sure.

 *Do not use disposable bitcoin address!